 Why did you decide to become an au pair?

-When were you an au pair and where did you go?
+When did you go abroad to become an au pair and where did you travel to?

 I was an au pair in New Zealand from 2013 to 2014.
 My host family lived at Mairangi Beach near Auckland.
 It has always been my wish to travel to New Zealand and see the end of the world.

 In retrospect: How do you believe your au pair stay has enhanced your personal development?